-3.8.3.1.7.2 Impacts from Weapons Noise Under Alternative 1
+3.8.3.1.7.2 Impacts from Weapon Noise under Alternative 1

-Impacts from Weapons Noise Under Alternative 1 for Training Activities
+Impacts from Weapon Noise under Alternative 1 for Training Activities

-Activities using weapons and deterrents would be conducted as described in Chapter 2 (Description of Proposed Action and Alternatives) and Appendix A (Activity Descriptions).
-General characteristics of types of weapons noise are described in Section 3.0.3.3.6 (Weapon Noise), and quantities and locations of expended non-explosive practice munitions and explosives (fragment-producing) for training under Alternative 1 are shown in 3.0.3.3.4.2.
-(Military Expended Materials).
-[For explosive munitions, only associated firing noise is considered in the analysis of weapons noise.
-The noise produced by the detonation of explosive weapons is analyzed in Section 3.8.3.2 (Explosive Stressors)].
+Activities using weapons and deterrents would be conducted as described in Chapter 2 (Description of Proposed Action and Alternatives) and Appendix A (Navy Activity Descriptions).
+General characteristics of types of weapon noise are described in Section 3.0.3.3.1.6 (Weapon Noise), and quantities and locations of expended non-explosive practice munitions and explosives (fragment-producing) for training under Alternative 1 are shown in Section 3.0.3.3.4.2 (Military Expended Materials).
+For explosive munitions, only associated firing noise is considered in the analysis of weapon noise.
+The noise produced by the detonation of explosive weapons is analyzed in Section 3.8.3.2 (Explosive Stressors).